lucastravi/grocery_shop/README.md

 # Grocery Shop Transactions - Apriori Algorithm

-The apriori.py code is from https://www.superdatascience.com/
+The apriori.py code and Market_Basket_Optimisation.csv file are from https://www.superdatascience.com/

 To run this project:
 1. Anaconda Navigator for Python 3